Spring 2011 community-collected urine samples:

 On March 6, 2012 the Agency for Toxic Substances and Disease Registry (ATSDR) released a Health Consultation that detailed the results of the fall agency-collected urine sampling.
 This Health Consultation reported on the fall urine results only.

 On March 8, 2012, OHA announced the suspension of what was going to be the second phase of urine and environmental sampling.
 The second phase was going to include pre- and post-application urine samples from the same EI participants.

 This decision to suspend the second phase was made because the areas that were slated for application of the two chemicals we have the ability to test for in urine (2,4-D and atrazine) were in very remote locations, with very few residents.
 Despite considerable effort, we were not able to recruit enough participants to ensure that the data resulting from the effort would be a valid test of potential exposure among local residents.
 There were also several technical and logistical challenges involved in a pre/post application design, including difficulty obtaining information about the exact timing of pesticide applications.

 Community-collected environmental samples:

-The Siuslaw Watershed Guardians conducted surface water sampling within the investigation area, in the spring and summer months of 2011, independently and at their own expense.
-There is a section in the PHA that describes their work and results.
+The Siuslaw Watershed Guardians conducted surface water sampling within the investigation area during the spring and summer months of 2011, independently and at their own expense.
+A section in the PHA describes their work and the water samplingresults.

 Highway 36 community members also conducted air sampling within the investigation area and submitted the results to OHA for review and inclusion in the PHA.
-There is a section in the PHA that describes their work and results.
+There is a section in the PHA that describes their work and the air sampling results.

 Future sampling efforts:

 EPA is developing a passive air monitor that can be used in the investigation area.
-This will allow for community-wide air data over several pesticide application seasons.
+This will allow for community-wide air data to be collected over several pesticide application seasons.
 See "Investigation Updates" for more information on the air monitoring progress.